tonikelope/coronapoker/docs/BOTS.md

 boards get a polarized split (large for value, a small block-bet otherwise), with profile multipliers (LAG bigger, NIT smaller) and an occasional shark river overbet.
-The size is computed **once during the decision** and reused verbatim by the dealer — recomputing it would redraw the RNG-laced jitter and bet a different amount than the EV was evaluated on.
+The size is computed **once during the decision** and reused verbatim by the dealer.
+Recomputing it would redraw the RNG-laced jitter and bet a different amount than the EV was evaluated on.
 Everything is rounded up to the current small blind so the bet is always legal even after blinds double or after recovery.